gicavalcante/gicavalcante/README.md

 <img src="https://i.pinimg.com/originals/2e/f8/69/2ef86909bb721489c1b8e9049e438e69.png">

 I'm a software engineer based in Brazil who is passionate about coding, creating open-source technologies and making then more accessible.
-Some technologies I enjoy working with include ReactJS and Jamstack (JavaScript, APIs + Markup),I also have fun working with digital marketing and supporting women developers communities.💜✨
+Some technologies I enjoy working with include ReactJS and Jamstack (JavaScript, APIs + Markup), I also have fun working with digital marketing and supporting women developers communities.💜✨

 ## Find me around the web 🌎: